Consensys/linea-attestation-registry/README.md

 ## Deployment - using Anvil

 Anvil is a local testnet node shipped with Foundry.
 You can use it for testing your contracts from frontends or for interacting over RPC.
-Anvil is part of the Foundry suite and is installed alongside forge, cast, and chisel.
+Anvil is part of the Foundry suite and is installed alongside forge, cast and chisel.

-**Step 1 : Run local node using Anvil**
+**Step 1 : Run a local node using Anvil**

-To run local node, simply type anvil.
-You should see a list of accounts and private keys available for use, as well as the address and port that the node is listening on.
+To run a local node, simply type anvil.
+You should see a list of accounts and private keys available for use, as well as the address and port the node is listening on.

 ```
 $ anvil